dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 .DS_Store
 ```

 That's it!
 You now have a local development setup for MJML framework and can start building your email template.
 I hope this was helpful and please don't forget to share.
-I'll be doing another blog soon where I'll build an email template using MJML with this local development setup.
+I'll be doing another post soon where I'll build an email template using MJML with this local development setup.
 So stay tuned!

 Cheers ~